n-kb/blog-v1/_posts/2016-08-20-eastern-europe.md

 The concept of "Eastern Europe" was born after the second world war, when the Allied powers agreed on spheres of influence on both sides of the Iron Curtain.
 The Soviet half received that name, as opposed to "Western Europe".
 When the Soviet (then Russian) armies left the region, in the early 1990's, the name stuck.
 Eleven countries of the European Union are still grouped together under a single name, for no reason other than habit.

-This intellectual laziness allows provides ready-made answers to any question about the region.
+This intellectual laziness provides ready-made answers to any question about the region.
 If Poles or Czechs behave in a specific way, it is probably due to their "Eastern Europeanness", the thinking goes.
 This view is mistaken.
 Such prejudice clouds the mind when trying to think about European issues and prevents the emergence of truly European analyses.

 ### "Eastern Europe" as a concept